Skip Navigation

 • Examples

-The pgvector extension for Heroku Postgres adds support for the vector data type.
-It adds functions for working with vectors, such as nearest neighbor search and cosine distance.
-Vectors are important for working with large language models and other machine learning applications, as the embeddings these models generate are often output in vector format.
+The pgvector extension for Heroku Postgres adds support for the vector data type and vector operators such as nearest neighbor search and cosine distance.
+Use vectors with large language models and other machine learning applications that generate embeddings in vector format.

 Use Cases